henrik42/solo/README.md

 In this set-up we're still using a seperate JVM to run _Solo's_ backend.
 Figwheel can host a Ring handler (like `solo.web.spa/app`) so that you really only need one Leiningen JVM for all this.
-But then you have to manage both REPLs in one terminal [3].
+In addition you can access the Figwheel REPL through nREPL [3].

 When you have everything running you can change the `background-color` in `resources/public/css/solo.css` to `red`: